Experts say the longer a woman breastfeeds her baby, the lower her risk of heart disease after menopause.

 The researchers said the heart health benefits are likely related to the higher levels of the hormone prolactin in breastfeeding mothers.
 Prolactin is believed to reduce the risk of diabetes, a major risk factor for heart disease.

-Their findings are similar to a number of other studies conducted around the globe including this one published in the Journal of the American Heart Association in 2017.
+Their findings are similar to a number of other studies conducted around the globe including

 Researchers studied nearly 300,000 women in China.
 They found that women who breastfed their babies had an almost 10 percent lower risk of heart disease.
 The women who breastfed for two years or longer had an 18 percent lower risk of heart disease.